vpxyz/php-quickhelp/README.md

 ```

 The function `php-quickhelp-at-point` can be used to
-show the documentation in the echo area.
+show the documentation in the echo area or in a temp buffer (if text is too long).

 If you hit `M-x customize-group <RET> php-quickhelp <RET>` you'll
 find a few variables you can diddle.